Abdulrahman-Awad21/Hia-Ntaalm/README.md

       + added the check answers to the teacher story at each classroom
       + added music after each answer selection
       + wrote the sceneLoader and checkAnswer scripts

+  - Street
+    + Street is a shot scene aims to teach the kids how to behave in the street
+    + developed by Abdulrahman Awwad & Abdulrahman Mustafa
+    + Abdulrahman Awwad
+      + designed the Boy character, it’s Animations(Move, Jump , Move with packet, Feed and Drop Packet) and their action scripts
+      + Make the boy a prefab
+      + Design Traffic Light and it’s  switch every five seconds from red to green or from green to red
+      + Add Triggers To every event
+    + Abdulrahman Mustafa
+      + Design The Vision and the environment of each Street Scene
+      + UI and Sound effects
+      + The Idea of each scene
+      + Transactions Script
+      + Assets and Useful Resources such background and Audios
+      + Wrote the sceneLoader scripts